Free Things to Do in Ottawa

 - Museum of Nature (5 PM) → National Gallery (6:30 PM) — The Museum of Nature is a 15-minute walk south of downtown; head north to Sussex Drive after

-The War Museum closes its free window at 7 PM (earlier than the others), so start there if you want to hit two.
+The War Museum and Museum of History close their free windows at 7 PM (earlier than the others), so start with one of those if you want to hit two.

 Free Daily Window